Jacob Wohl: Anthony Fauci

 In late April 2020, a press release was published in which a woman claimed to have been sexually assaulted in 2014 by Dr. Anthony Fauci, a prominent member of the White House Coronavirus Task Force.
 Only The Daily Dot reported on the allegation, to debunk it as a likely smear attempt.
 On May 2, 2020, the woman told Reason magazine that she and another woman had been paid by Wohl and Burkman to fabricate allegations against Fauci.
 She said that she knew Wohl from several years ago when they were romantically involved, and that he had encouraged her to frame Fauci, using the details of a real sexual assault which she had experienced, which she had divulged to Wohl when they were dating.
 She claimed that Wohl had previously paid her to use the story of her assault to frame an Academy Award-winning actor, but the story gained no traction, and so he had her reuse it to attempt to frame Fauci.

-According to Reason, the woman taped a phone call with Wohl and Burkman when she decided to expose the scheme.
-In the recording, Wohl responds to the woman's concerns over the ramifications of the accusation by saying, "Look, can you just do this for me?
+According to Reason, the woman recorded a phone call with Wohl and Burkman when she decided to expose the scheme.
+In the recording, Wohl responded to the woman's concerns over the ramifications of the accusation by saying, "Look, can you just do this for me?
 Can you just keep your mouth shut and just ... just do it for me".
-The two men also ask her "[who cares if you] made up a story.
-Grow up, for Christ's sake" and claim that she "readily volunteered" to make the false accusation.
-The recording reportedly captures Wohl telling the woman: "You did a good job, you got paid.
+The two men also asked her "[who cares if you] made up a story.
+Grow up, for Christ's sake" and claimed that she "readily volunteered" to make the false accusation.
+The recording reportedly captured Wohl telling the woman: "You did a good job, you got paid.
 What's the problem?
 What seems to be the issue?"

 Other false and unfounded claims

 "Hipster coffee shop"

-After Wohl made a popular tweet that he had "just left a hipster coffee shop" where he overheard "libs" praising President Donald Trump's interactions with Vladimir Putin at the 2018 Russia–United States summit in Helsinki, other tweets by Wohl were uncovered that repeated the same phrase, alongside claims that he had overheard groups of customers including liberals, Democrats, and Jewish people voicing support for Donald Trump or opposition to his political opponents.
+After Wohl made a popular tweet that he had "just left a hipster coffee shop" where he overheard "libs" praising President Donald Trump's interactions with Vladimir Putin at the 2018 Russia–United States Summit in Helsinki, other tweets by Wohl were uncovered that repeated the same phrase, alongside claims that he had overheard groups of customers including liberals, Democrats, and Jewish people voicing support for Trump or opposition to his political opponents.

 These repeated events in similar locations were viewed to be improbable, and the tweets were mocked in an online meme in which people followed the phrase "just left a hipster coffee shop" with unlikely fictional scenarios.
 Wohl later admitted that he had fabricated the conversations which he claimed to have overheard.